|Mom growled over her successful hunting day without a single male in view, confiscating her kill.|

 |Life is good for this female.|

 After all, isn’t the safari enthusiast, especially in Africa, on the hunt for that specific opportunity?
-This is not intended to negate the exquisite joy in watching a herd of elephants cross the road in the wild or a pair of rhinos lounging under the shade of a tree on a hot sultry summer day.
+This is not intended to negate the exquisite joy in watching a herd of elephants crossing the road in the wild or a pair of rhinos lounging under the shade of a tree on a hot sultry summer day.

 It all matters.
 It all elicits a rush of endorphins that few sightings in nature are capable of providing.
-Right now as I write here we have NatGeo playing Destination Wild in the background with penguins in CapeTown, South Africa, and I can’t help but stop to look, that same rush of enthusiasm washing over me.
+Right now, as I write here, we have NatGeo playing Destination Wild in the background with penguins in CapeTown, South Africa, and I can’t help but stop to look, that same rush of enthusiasm washing over me.

 |The cubs took a break to relax.|